-This section identifies procedure-specific safety hazards and associated safety requirements.
+This document identifies procedure-specific safety hazards and associated safety requirements.
 It does not describe general safety practices or site-specific safety practices.

-Personnel working at a NEON site must be compliant with safe field work practices as outlined in the Operations Field Safety and Security Plan (AD[02]), and the EHSS Policy, Program and Management Plan (AD[01]).
+Personnel working at a NEON site must be compliant with safe field work practices as outlined in the Operations Field Safety and Security Plan (AD[02]) and EHS Safety Policy and Program Manual (AD[01]).
 Additional safety issues associated with this field procedure are outlined below.
-The Field Operations Manager and the Lead Field Ecologist have primary authority to stop work activities based on unsafe field conditions; however, all employees have the responsibility and right to stop their work in unsafe conditions.
+The Field Operations Manager and the Lead Field Technician have primary authority to stop work activities based on unsafe field conditions; however, all employees have the responsibility and right to stop their work in unsafe conditions.